the-dext/the-dext.github.io/_drafts/aws-lambda-with-onion-architecture-pt1.md

     }
 }
 ```
-Both the lambdas are pretty similar so let's concentrate on this one and break what is going on.
+Both the Lambdas are pretty similar so let's just concentrate on this one and break up what is going on...

-### Setting the JSon Serializer
+#### Setting the JSon Serializer
 First of all we have the `[assembly: LambdaSerializer(typeof(Amazon.Lambda.Serialization.SystemTextJson.DefaultLambdaJsonSerializer))]` assembly attribute.
 The AWS-Toolkit added this for us and it sets up a JSon Serializer that is compatible with AWS Lambda.
-I'm sure it's possible to use a different serializer implementation if you needed to, such as Newtonsoft Json, but I'm happy with the default so I'll move on.
+I'm sure it's possible to use a different serializer implementation if you needed to, such as Newtonsoft Json, but I'm happy with the default.

-### The Function Constructor
+#### The Function Constructor
 Next we have the class definition, and the class constructor.
-In my example I have used the constructor to instantiate a new `ServiceCollection` and configure the IoC container by calling the `AddApplicationServices()` and `AddLoggingService` extension methods and building the IoC container.
+In my example I have used the constructor to instantiate a new `ServiceCollection` and configure the IoC container by calling the `AddApplicationServices()` and `AddLoggingService`.

 Next I setup a lazy instantiation of Mediatr by using the following line

 `this._mediatr = new Lazy<IMediator>(() => this._serviceProvider.GetRequiredService<IMediator>());`

 This allows the creation of Mediatr to be done within the constructor, but deferred until actually needed by the code that requires it.

-### The Function Handler
+#### The Function Handler
 The next part of the file is the Function Handler method that will be invoked once our AWS Lambda has been created.
 The signature for this method is

 `public async Task<APIGatewayProxyResponse> FunctionHandler(APIGatewayProxyRequest request, ILambdaContext context)`

 Note that the request argument and the method return type are special in that we are using `APIGatewayProxyRequest` and `APIGatewayProxyResponse` respectively.

 The argument and return types you will use in your AWS Lambda function handlers are specific to how your AWS Lambda is being triggered.

-In my example I am creating the equivalent of API endpoints, and I want them to be accessible via a public API gateway so that I can call them from my PC when they have been deployed to the cloud.
+In my example I am creating API endpoints that will be  accessible via a public API gateway so that I can call them from my PC (using Postman or a similar tool) when they have been deployed to the cloud.
 So to do that I have to accept and return the types required by the API gateway.
-If my Lambda was beign triggered some other way then these types would be different.
+If my Lambda was being triggered some other way then these types would be different.

 The rest of the method is not very complex, and when you strip away the logging lines and the exception handling it will come down to just 3 lines of code.
-1) Creating one of the MediatR commands
+   1) Creating one of the MediatR commands.
-2) Dispatching the command via MediatR and waiting for the response
+   2) Dispatching the command via MediatR and waiting for the response.
-3) Serializing the command response into an API Gateway reponse body and returning it (along with a status code)
+   3) Serializing the command response into an API Gateway reponse body and returning it along with a status code.

 ```c#
 var query = new GetProductsQuery(this._tenantId);
 var queryResponse = await this._mediatr.Value.Send(query);